 Once the Safety Committee has been operational for several months, the members should evaluate their structure and procedures.
 Self-audits can be used to determine the effectiveness of meetings, members, subcommittees and leadership.
-These audits will identify areas where improvements can be made to enhance the committee's contribution to the entity and its employees.
+These audits will identify areas where improvements can be made to enhance the committee's contribution to the organization and its employees.
 Following are some questions the committee should consider when evaluating their operations.

-- \Rightarrow Are projects and action plans being completed on time? - \Rightarrow Are the committee's recommendations being implemented? - \Rightarrow Has there been a reduction in incidents due to committee activities? - \Rightarrow Are messages being communicated to the entire workforce? - \Rightarrow Is there an increased level of awareness throughout the organization? - \Rightarrow Are all committee members participating in the process? - \Rightarrow Is there a general acceptance of the committee's activities among employees? - \Rightarrow Has the committee received the appropriate management support?
+- $\Rightarrow$ Are projects and action plans being completed on time? - $\Rightarrow$ Are the committee's recommendations being implemented? - $\Rightarrow$ Has there been a reduction in incidents due to committee activities? - $\Rightarrow$ Are messages being communicated to the entire workforce? - $\Rightarrow$ Is there an increased level of awareness throughout the organization? - $\Rightarrow$ Are all committee members participating in the process? - $\Rightarrow$ Is there a general acceptance of the committee's activities among employees? - $\Rightarrow$ Has the committee received the appropriate management support?